folk n fable

 Registration

-Qualified Art Therapists will hold a master’s-level or higher degree trained in creative, psychological, and psychotherapeutic methods that serve diverse communities in different settings.
+Qualified Art Therapists will hold a master ’s-level or higher degree, trained in creative, psychological, and psychotherapeutic methods that serve diverse communities in different settings.